linode/terraform-provider-linode/docs/resources/object_storage_key.md

 # linode\_object\_storage\_key

 Provides a Linode Object Storage Key resource.
 This can be used to create, modify, and delete Linodes Object Storage Keys.
+For more information, see the [Linode APIv4 docs](https://techdocs.akamai.com/linode-api/reference/post-object-storage-keys).

 ## Example Usage